Bullied by my fears, my journey to happiness.

 The Birth of Mystic

-This realization made me feel powerful.
-I alone owned my happiness and no one could take it away.
-It became easier to quiet my fear when it attacked, and, more often than not, I found myself living the life I was meant to.
-At the same time, an intense desire to share with others what I had learned and practice every day arose within me.
-As if fated, I came across an amazing illustration of an elephant sitting in quiet companionship on a bench with a cat, and my mind began to work.
+An intense desire to share with others what I had learned and practice every day arose within me and as if fated, I came across an amazing illustration of an elephant sitting in quiet companionship on a bench with a cat.